avaframe/AvaFrame/docs/moduleAna4Stats.rst

 set in ``ana4Stats/probAnaCfg.ini`` in the section PROBRUN.
 All the parameters set in PROBRUN are varied on at a time, i.e. simulations are performed for the standard settings of all parameters, except the one parameter to be varied, subsequently the other variations are performed.
-In the beginning of the scrip filtering criteria for the probability maps can be set.
+In the beginning of the script, filtering criteria for the probability maps can be set.

 .. _Theory: